ptr5044/Flask_Setup_Template/README.md

 =============================

-Hey all, to download all the dependencies navigate to the project folder in terminal and run this command: py -m pip install -r requirements.txt
+Hey all, to download all the dependencies navigate to the project folder in command line and run this command: py -m pip install -r requirements.txt